DISCOVER OUR EXPERTISE

 Everything tech, development and start-up related; Saudi is at the forefront.
 Diminishing old opinions and showing how progressive the country is becoming is alerting more of the public to think about a move over to this upcoming, prosperous city.

 This guide will cover the main statistics and living costs, from rent to groceries, activities to education and more.
 If you are reading this you may already be ready to move to Saudi- if so تهانينا (congratulations)!
-This blog will give you a better insight into prices in the Kingdom to help you with your move (prices are as of October 2022).
+This blog will give you a better insight into prices in the Kingdom to help you with your move.

 Population- 36 million